"In the tradition of "Casey at the Bat" and Edgar Allen Poe." —Daniel Pinkwater on NPR Weekend Edition Saturday

 The Secret Science Project That Almost Ate the School Illustrated by Stephen Gammell.
-Simon & Schuster, 2006.
+Simon & Schuster.

 The Story Behind the Book

-After my picture book, There's a Zoo in Room 22, was published, I wanted to write about another favorite elementary school tradition (There's a Zoo in Room 22 is about wild and crazy classroom pets, one for every letter of the alphabet.)
-Right away I thought of science fairs.
-I tried to imagine a science fair "what if" that would be funny and exciting.
+I wanted to write a picture book about a popular elementary school tradition, and decided upon a science fair.
 What if a lazy student bought a science project on the Internet?
 What if that science project turned out to be very dangerous?
-I researched real science fair projects until I found one that might wreak havoc: the old yeast-eats-sugar-and-gets-really-really-big experiment.
-The most difficult part of The Secret Science Project that Almost Ate the School was writing it in perfect metered rhyme.
+I researched genuine science fair projects until I found one that might by some stretch of the imagination wreak havoc: the old yeast-eats-sugar-and-gets-really-really-big experiment.
+The most difficult part of The Secret Science Project that Almost Ate the School was telling the story in perfect metered rhyme.
 It took four years and two editors to get it just right.
-The art of Stephen Gammell is beautiful and funny and frightening, all at the same time.
-No wonder he received the most important award for illustrating children's books, the Caldecott Medal.